 Your floors are one of the most valuable assets in your building.
-Your tenants—and the clients who visit their offices—make judgements about your tenants’ professionalism based, in part, on the appearance of your building’s interior, and while your building does not need fancy furniture or pricey pictures, it doesneed floors that appear to be expertly maintained.
-As a building owner, facility director, or property manager, you probably use one of these approaches to care for your floors: preventative or reactive.
+Your tenants—and the clients who visit their offices—make judgments about your tenants’ professionalism based, in part, on the appearance of your building’s interior, and while your building does not need fancy furniture or pricey pictures, it does need floors that appear to be expertly maintained.
+As a building owner, facility director, or property manager, you probably use one of these approaches to care for your floors: preventive or reactive.

 Next week I will be telling you about a third method – the one I use and recommend – but for now, I want you to be familiar with the two most common methods.

 If your floors are cleaned once a week and receive maintenance once a month, for example, this is your approach.
 By sticking to a schedule your floors receive care on a regular basis.
 There are advantages to this approach.
 First, it keeps your floors looking well maintained.
 Second, since floor-care staff are cleaning and maintaining your floors regularly, they will spot minor problems before they before major problems.